mitsu-ksgr/dirback/README.md

 Back up the target directory with targ.gz.

-It can back up the target directory as a `tar.gz`.
-It also allows for easy restoration from the backup.
+It can back up the target directory as a `tar.gz`. it also allows for easy restoration from the backup.

 ## Applications